przvlprd/minirag/README.md

 **ToDo**s

 - stream output
+  - only print the relevant messages, not verbose
 - separate embedding from query function
   - **do not load model twice per run!**
   - embed once, save & load `chromadb` instance